billin/billin-SDK/php5/README.txt

 Step 2.
 Test your Billin API communication
 --------------------------------------------------------------------------------

-The default configuration reflects our demo server - it's OK for testing.
+Our demo server is OK for testing.
+Please setup the config.ph5 file for use on Billin demo.

-Relevant server configuration parameters in config.php5 are:
+Relevant server configuration parameters in config.php5 (besides $user,
+$api_key and $password) are:

 $server - 'http://localhost:8080' - Protocol, server and port number
                                     for the Billin API server